usrname0/BL_EasyCrop/README.md

 # BL Easy Crop

-A visual interface to change Blender's Visual Sequence Editor crop parameters.
+BL Easy Crop adds handles to a selected strip to change Blender's native crop paramaters from the Visual Sequence Editor / preview window.
-With this extension crop looks and behaves like the other transforms in the VSE's preview pane.
+With this extension crop looks and behaves a bit more like the other transforms: rotate, scale, move, transform.
-Just hit "C" or hit the button to click and drag your crop on-screen.
+It lives alongside the other transforms on the toolbar and has a keyboard shortcut "C".
-It lives alongside move, scale, rotate and transform on the toolbar.
+After clicking the toolbar button you click on a strip to get your handles and start cropping.

 ## Installation